Three key takeaways from our conversation with CEOs who are actively piloting, adopting, and implementing AI technology.

 Another CEO shared, “The age of digital transformation really comes down to data and how you exploit data.
 I describe data as the lifeblood of the modern enterprise that carries information and nutrients to all functions.
 If we get the data right, and we have a system in place where we can learn from that data through a variety of mechanisms, everything works out well.
 Then it's just velocity after that.”
 They added, however, that people are still part of the equation.
 “We need to be asking, ‘Do we have people who can collaborate with algorithms?
 Do we have people who can ask the right questions, interpret the results, and then ask the obvious next question and drive that dialogue forward iteratively?’”

-The CEO added that diversity of thought is even-more critical when building teams in an AI world.
+The CEO added that diversity of thought is even more critical when building teams in an AI world.
 “It’s important to find people who are not wed to a particular process or particular way of doing things… My team is very diverse.
 I have historians, I have scientists, I have economists, I have math people.
 And conversations can go all over the place, but they tend to be interesting.”

 The conversation then touched on the transformation of leadership roles and the importance of CEOs building trust and connectivity within the executive team to facilitate meaningful change.
-Attendees also discussed how leaders needed to pay constant attention to their teams’ experiences as they interact with AI in their roles and accept that although AI may help increase productivity, employees’ cognitive load won’t necessarily decrease.
+Attendees discussed how leaders needed to pay constant attention to their teams’ experiences as they interact with AI in their roles and accept that although AI may help increase productivity, employees’ cognitive load won’t necessarily decrease.

 There was a shared consensus that all employees needed the tools and skills to utilize AI—for innovation to flourish and to create versatility in the workforce.
 Targeted education and training initiatives will help ensure the workforce becomes agile, informed, and capable of navigating the complexities of AI-driven business landscapes.

+The group agreed that the revolution caused by AI was absolutely a board-level issue, and if it was not represented in the boardroom, AI would not typically get addressed in the organization.
 Several attendees mentioned aims to bring in more tech-savvy board members when succession planning was needed in an attempt to modernize the expertise the board could bring.
 The group discussed that no single figure should be loaded with the entire tech and disruption conversation, though boards must regularly focus dually on both the broader business implications and relevant technological aspects.